appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/okta.md

   | **User Info URL**      | userinfo_endpoint         |
   | **JWK Set URL**             |  jwks_uri          |

-3. In the **Scopes** section, add the attributes that allow you to authorize access to user details after a user is successfully authenticated.
-By default, there are three scopes - **openid**, **email**, **profile**.
-Appsmith needs **openid** and **email** as mandatory scopes.
-To add more scopes, [configure them on Okta](https://developer.okta.com/docs/guides/configure-user-scoped-account-management/main/#grant-the-required-scopes) and then add them to the OIDC configurations in Appsmith.
+3. In the **Scope** box, specify the scopes to be used by the application during authentication to authorize access to a user's details.
+By default, there are three scopes - `openid`, `email`, and `profile`.
+Appsmith needs `openid` and `email` as mandatory scopes.
+For more information, see [Okta API scopes](https://developer.okta.com/docs/guides/configure-user-scoped-account-management/main/#grant-the-required-scopes).

 4. In the **Attributes** section, add the attributes you want to use as usernames for authentication.
 By default, the attribute **email** is added, indicating that the user's email address is used as the username for authentication.